belbis/function-stack/README.md

 in from the remote script must be available in the global window usually recommended to set a namespace for the functions so that they don't interfere

+this was designed to be used in an ad serving environment